-(5) Nanoelectronics, Photonics and Microsystems.
+(5) Nanoelectronics, Photonics, and Microsystems.

 The expertise of the INN scientific personnel covers a wide range of disciplines involved in the development of materials, devices and systems as well as in the study of related physicochemical processes.
-More specifically it includes synthesis and growth of molecules and materials, device design, fabrication and evaluation, structural, physicochemical and analytical characterization as well as theory and simulation on multiscale modeling, non-linear systems and molecular thermodynamics.
+More specifically it includes synthesis and growth of molecules and materials, device design, fabrication and evaluation, structural, physicochemical, and analytical characterization as well as theory and simulation on multiscale modeling, non-linear systems, and molecular thermodynamics.

-The Epitaxy and Surface Science lab (ESSL), part of the Institute of Nanoscience and Nanotechnology of NCSR DEMOKRITOS, started its operation as a Molecular Beam Epitaxy laboratory in year 2000 and has 20 years history of research on materials and devices for advanced CMOS and post CMOS nanoelectronics.
+The Epitaxy and Surface Science lab (ESSL), part of the Institute of Nanoscience and Nanotechnology of NCSR DEMOKRITOS, started its operation as a Molecular Beam Epitaxy laboratory in the year 2000 and has 20 years history of research on materials and devices for advanced CMOS and post CMOS nanoelectronics.
 Headed by Dr. A. Dimoulas, the team is 8-9 members on average consisting of a senior scientist, postdoctoral research associates and PhD students.

 The research team has established: